curtispolic/superautodungeon/README.md

 - Party reordering

 ## To Do in Rough Order:
-- Add 2 or 3 more enemies (goblin, dark wizard, ogre)
+- Add 2 or 3 more enemies (dark wizard, ogre)
+- Minor rework of mouseover handling will likely be required
 - Selling units
 - Levelling up
 - Add a boss to the level